Beginner's Guide to Ready-Mixed Concrete

 The concrete will go wherever your forms are, so it is important to make sure your forms are securely set.

-If your area has straight sides, use a stringline to make sure your forms are straight.
-It is also important to remember that on most slabs you will want a slope of ⅛ to ¼ inch per foot for proper drainage.
+If your area has straight sides, use a string line to make sure your forms are straight.
+On most slabs, you will want a slope of ⅛ to ¼ inch per foot for proper drainage.

 Place stakes about every 3 feet on your form to keep them in line when the concrete is poured.
-Also, make sure the stakes are placed flush with the forms to keep the forms from “bubbling out.”
+Make sure the stakes are placed flush with the forms to keep the forms from “bubbling out.”